bctrainers/urlbuffer/README.md

 ##Dependencies

-The module needs wget, sed, curl, a unix enviroment and a directory with write access to the znc user to work.
+The module needs wget, sed, curl, a unix enviroment and a directory with write access for the znc user, to work.

 ##Usage